 The average speed, start stopped by Bold Eagle and Readly Express, the winners of editions 2017 and 2018 run on 2,700 meters.
 This speed corresponds to a mileage reduction of 1’11”2, record to beat.

 The record number of wins for a driver, held by Jean-René Gougeon, at the sulkies of Roquépine (1966, 1968), Bellino II (1975, 1976, 1977) and Ourasi (1986, 1987, 1988)

 The number of wins taken by Ourasi in the Grand Prix d’Amérique (1986, 1987, 1988 and 1990).
 This record remains unequalled to date.

-The amount of bets placed, in euros, on just the Grand Prix d’Amérique race.
-This makes it the most bet-upon race of the year for French punters.
+The amount of bets placed, in euros, on the meeting of the Grand Prix d’Amérique race.
+This makes it the most bet-day of the year for French punters.

 The number of betting slips registered on just the Grand Prix d’Amérique race each year.

 The highest odds ever recorded, on Oyannax, winner of the 2010 edition ahead of another outsider, Quaker Jet (108/1).

 Journalists accredited on the day of the event in Vincennes Hippodrome de Paris.